inhumatesystems/rti-client/dotnet/README.md

 while (!done) Thread.Sleep(10);
 ```

+Note that the .NET client is **multi-threaded by default**.
+`Subscribe` callbacks are called from a separate receive thread.
-Depending on your use case, you might want to use a polling client:
+Depending on your use case, you might want to use a single-threaded polling client instead:

 ```c#
 var rti = new RTIClient(polling: true) { Applicatoin = "C# RTI App" };